Med Jones: Gross National Happiness Index

+Several very similar econometric frameworks, happiness and wellbeing indices, and government policy initiative were launched by private and public sectors actors.
+For example, in 2008 Bhutan launched an almost identical "GNH Index" framework with added religious measurement variables.

 In 2009, in the United States, the Gallup poll system launched a happiness survey and collected data nationally.
 The Gallup Well-Being Index was modeled after the GNH Index framework of 2005.
-The Well-Being Index score is an average of six sub-indexes measuring life evaluation, emotional health, work environment, physical health, healthy behaviors, and access to basic necessities.
+The Well-Being Index score is an average of six sub-indices measuring life evaluation, emotional health, work environment, physical health, healthy behaviors, and access to basic necessities - also similar to the first GNH index variables.
 In October 2009, the USA scored 66.1/100.
 The GNH Index framework continued to influence subsequent initiatives.
-In a 2012 report prepared for US Congressman Hansen Clarke, researchers Ben Beachy and Juston Zorn at the John F. Kennedy School of Government at Harvard University, recommended that "the Congress should prescribe the broad parameters of new, carefully designed supplemental national indicators; it should launch a bipartisan commission of experts to address unresolved methodological issues and include alternative indicators."
+In a 2012 report prepared for US Congressman Hansen Clarke, researchers Ben Beachy and Juston Zorn at the John F. Kennedy School of Government at Harvard University recommended that "the Congress should prescribe the broad parameters of new, carefully designed supplemental national indicators; it should launch a bipartisan commission of experts to address unresolved methodological issues and include alternative indicators."
 They proposed that the government could use survey results to identify which well-being dimensions are least satisfied and which districts and demographic groups are most deficient, to allocate resources accordingly.
 The report listed the GNH Index and its seven measurement areas as one of the main frameworks to consider.
 That year, Professor Peter T. Coleman, director of the International Center for Cooperation and Conflict Resolution at Columbia University, suggested that Jones' GNH Index initiative could guide the development of the Global Peace Index Initiative (GPI).

 In 2012, South Korea launched the Happiness Index, citing the GNH Index framework.

-The government of Goa, India, cited the GNH Index framework as a model for measuring happiness in its 2030 Vision and Roadmap.
+In 2012, the government of Goa, India, cited the GNH Index framework as a model for measuring happiness in its 2030 Vision and Roadmap.

+In his book (2012) the "In Pursuit of Personal and Political Happiness", Alastair Campbell Strategy & Communication Director of the Prime Minister of Britain Tony Blair, called upon the United Kingdom's Prime Minister David Cameron and France's President Nicolas Sarkozy to implement a new happiness and well being measurement policy similar to that of Med Jones' first GNH Index.
+Soon after the United Kingdom also launched its own well-being and happiness statistics.

+Other noteworthy Happiness and Well-being Index initiatives that followed the first GNH Index, include the Organization for Economic Co-operation and Development (OECD) Better Life Index in 2011 and the first World Happiness Report in 2012, the UN General Assembly Resolution 65/309 in 2011, and the Social Progress Index (SPI) in 2013.
+All advocating similar happiness and wellbeing measurement econometric framework and policy initiatives.

 In 2014, the government of Dubai launched its localized Happiness Index to measure public contentment and satisfaction with government services.
-The United Kingdom also launched its own well-being and happiness statistics.

-Other noteworthy Happiness Index initiatives that followed the GNH Index of 2005 include the Organization for Economic Co-operation and Development OECD Better Life Index in 2011, the World Happiness Report in 2011, the UN General Assembly Resolution 65/309 titled "Happiness: towards a holistic approach to development" in 2011, and the Social Progress Index SPI in 2013.

 Political views

-Med Jones is identified as an independent non-partisan strategist.
+Med Jones identifies as an independent non-partisan strategist.